• Resources

-As application support specialist Mark Harvey explains, our application development team gives customers a workable inkjet solution that’s printable and compatible with the printhead, ink system and end-use application.
+As support specialist Mark Pemble explains, our application development team ensures customers receive an ink solution that’s optimised for the printhead, ink system and end-use application.

 When the machine is still on the drawing board, we can influence what printhead to use and suggest how much drying capacity to build in and the suitable maintenance systems to take some pressure off the ink.
 However, when a machine is built already, the ink must do its job while working within the constraints hardwired into the system.
 The ink formulation might have to compensate for insufficient drying or a complex maintenance system.